SKIP TO PAGE CONTENT

 English Career Opportunities

 English majors are well-positioned to succeed in a wide range of careers.
 Literature and writing courses develop expertise in communication, empathy, and collaboration skills.
-Studying the human condition along with developing problem-solving skills increases critical thinking, acknowledged as the number one desire of employers.
-Our focus on diversity in all its forms results in professionals ready to enhance their skills in the specific requirements of business and industry world-wide.
+Studying the human condition along with developing problem-solving skills increases critical thinking, acknowledged as a top desire of employers.
+The heterogeneity of our program results in professionals ready to enhance their skills in the specific requirements of business and industry world-wide.
 The ability to apply creative and strategic thinking in unique ways makes English majors highly competitive and sought after.
 Opportunities in online media and content creation are expanding exponentially as is the demand for educated literate writers who can produce high-quality online content for diverse audiences.

 What kinds of jobs can I get with an English degree?